Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 	});
 	````

-1. Run one of the following command files from the **server** subfolder of the project that you modified when you completed the previous exercise.
+1. Run one of the following command files from the **server** subfolder of the project that you modified when you completed Exercise 1.
 This starts a web server on your local computer to host the app.
 	-	**launch-windows** (Windows computers)
 	-	**launch-mac.command** (Mac OS X computers)
 	-	**launch-linux.sh** (Linux computers)